Welcome

 A bit about me

-After having counselling myself, which felt so valuable, I applied to do a counselling course, and from the very first exercise, I knew it was what I wanted to do.
-I trained as an Integrative Counsellor and Psychotherapist for 4 years before choosing to specialise in Person Centred Therapy after becoming fascinated by the subtleties and potential of the approach, with its commitment to freedom and trust in humans' capacity for healing, development, and problem-solving.
-This is the anchor of my practice now, and means I am especially committed to support your unique way, rather than coaxing you along paths or expecting you to fit a theoretical ideal of what a human being ought to be.
-If this intrigues you I am always open to questions.
+After having counselling myself I trained as an Integrative Counsellor and Psychotherapist for 4 years before choosing to specialise in Person Centred Therapy, having become fascinated by it's singular commitment to humans' potential and freedom.
+This is the anchor of my practice now, which means I am especially committed to working with you as a unique person, rather than coaxing you along paths or into a theory of what a human being ought to be.
+If the approach intrigues you I am always open to questions.

 I have experience of working with adults of all ages, from a variety of backgrounds, genders, and neurotypes, with a wide range of experiences.
 My way of working can be helpful for all people, no matter what their background or history.
 Things I have a particular understanding of are (but not limited to): depression, anxiety, relationship difficulties; short-term psychosis and manic episodes; religious or spiritual trauma or abuse; faith shifts and deconstruction; struggles with creativity, meaning, and purpose.
 I have worked and volunteered since 2019 for organisations offering counselling and support to people who have struggles with addiction and people who have experienced sexual abuse.